Medication Summary

 Clobetasol (Temovate in Orabase)

-Class I superpotent topical steroid; suppresses mitosis and increases synthesis of proteins that decrease inflammation and cause vasoconstriction.
+Clobetasol is a class I superpotent topical steroid; it suppresses mitosis and increases the synthesis of proteins that decrease inflammation and cause vasoconstriction.
 Ointment is recommended for intraoral use.
 Most pharmacists mix 15 g of clobetasol with 15 g of Orabase; this should be indicated on the prescription.

 Fluocinonide (Lidex in Orabase)

-Class II high-potency topical corticosteroid that inhibits cell proliferation; immunosuppressive and anti-inflammatory.
+Fluocinonide is a class II high-potency topical corticosteroid that inhibits cell proliferation; it is immunosuppressive and anti-inflammatory.
 Ointment is recommended for intraoral use.
 Most pharmacists mix 15 g of fluocinonide with 15 g of Orabase; this should be indicated on the prescription.

 Triamcinolone topical (Kenalog in Orabase)

-Group III, intermediate potency.
-Used to treat inflammatory mucosal lesions that are responsive to steroids.
-Decreases inflammation by suppressing the migration of polymorphonuclear leukocytes and reversing capillary permeability.
+Triamcinolone topical is of group III and of intermediate potency.
+It is used to treat inflammatory mucosal lesions that are responsive to steroids.
+It decreases inflammation by suppressing the migration of polymorphonuclear leukocytes and reversing capillary permeability.
 Ointment is recommended for intraoral use.
 Most pharmacists mix 15 g of triamcinolone with 15 g of Orabase; this should be indicated on the prescription.

 Corticosteroids